As with the recent Covid-19 pandemic, governments sometimes issue travel bans to prevent people from travelling to other countries.

 READ MORE: Credit card travel insurance

-According to Old Mutual, travel insurance will cover cancellation if it’s due to public transport services being cancelled or diverted as a result of the virus outbreak.
-It will also cover the unused portion of the trip if the client is already overseas and the trip had to be cut short as a result of the outbreak.
+According to Old Mutual, travel insurance will cover cancellation if it’s due to public transport services being cancelled or diverted.
+It will also cover the unused portion of the trip if the client is already overseas and the trip had to be cut short as a result of a global crisis.

 If the public transport services aren’t cancelled or diverted, travel insurance will refund 50% of the costs subject to conditions that the cancellation must be at least 48 hours before the trip date.